|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Landbrot, or country bread, was often baked in large loaves which were to last from baking day to baking day, at least a week.
-Often, loaves could weigh ten or twelve pounds and were baked in a communal oven.
+Often, loaves could weigh 10 or 12 pounds and were baked in a communal oven.

 Here is one variation of Bauernbrot or Landbrot.
 This is all wheat with an overnight sourdough or "levain" build (a levain is the same as a sourdough culture).
 As a matter of fact, there is no commercial yeast in this loaf at all.
 In spite of this, the loaf is airy and chewy and full of flavor.
 It's not that complicated to make, either.

 Flour, water, salt and an active sourdough culture are the only ingredients.
-This recipe was adapted from "Bread - A Baker's book of techniques and Recipes" Jeffrey Hamelman and calls for whole wheat (62%) and white flour (38%) but you can try it out with a finely ground whole-wheat flour alone, to keep it simple.
+This recipe was adapted from "Bread: A Baker's book of techniques and Recipes" Jeffrey Hamelman and calls for whole-wheat (62 percent) and white flour (38 percent), but you can try it out with a finely ground whole-wheat flour alone, to keep it simple.